 Investors looking for cash flowing housing to hold for the long term may find that Pittsburgh, Pennsylvania is the perfect place to buy rental property.
-According to the Federal Reserve Bank of Cleveland, unemployment is low, home values are rising and the regional economy is strong.

 “Pittsburgh is on a slow and steady course,” said Mekael Teshome, vice president and senior regional officer of the Pittsburgh branch of the Federal Reserve Bank of Cleveland.
 “All in all, Pittsburgh’s outlook is favorable, with persistent and moderate growth ahead.”